Sudo-Ivan/Zapped/README.md

 > Still security testing, not ready for production use.
 Use at your own risk.

 > [!IMPORTANT]
-> I2P takes 5-15 minutes to start up.
+> I2P takes 5-15 minutes to start up initially.
 See [COMMANDS.md](COMMANDS.md) for more information.

 ## Features